 Can I Claim Bankruptcy a Second Time?

-Yes, you can declare personal bankruptcy even if you have been bankrupt in the past as long as you have been discharged and meet the following criteria:
+Yes, you can declare personal bankruptcy a second time, as long as you have been discharged from your first bankruptcy and meet the following criteria.

-you are unable to meet your regular payments as they fall due;
+you are unable to pay your debts as they become due;

-- your assets, if liquidated, would not provide sufficient funds to fully pay all of your debts.
+your assets, if liquidated, would not provide sufficient funds to pay all of your debts in full.

-If you have surplus income you will be bankrupt for 36 months or until you have satisfied the surplus income requirements.
+If you have surplus income, you will be eligible for discharge after 36 months or when all your required surplus income payments have been paid.

 A third time bankrupt is not eligible for an automatic discharge.
 Your trustee will have to apply to the Court for a bankruptcy discharge hearing.

 Powell Associates Ltd. is a Licensed Insolvency Trustee.
 We are experienced, hands-on insolvency practitioners who understand the personal impacts of major financial stress;

 You won’t be stuck in an assembly line process.

 You will expect and receive prompt responses and resolution of issues from our supportive and experienced team.